Britain's worst serial killers haunt a city, decades after their grisly crimes

 Rosemary, known as Rose, was convicted on 10 counts of murder in November 1995; she will remain in prison until she dies.
 She has always protested her innocence and has revealed nothing about the case over the years.

-Adding to the horror is that those killed include family members: Charmaine West, Fred's eight-year-old stepdaughter from his first marriage to Catherine "Rena" Costello, and Heather West, 16, his eldest child with Rosemary.
+Adding to the horror is that those killed include family members: Charmaine West, Fred's 8-year-old stepdaughter from his first marriage to Catherine "Rena" Costello, and Heather West, 16, his eldest child with Rosemary.

 It was Heather's death in 1987 -- believed to be the final murder carried out by the pair -- that was to lead police to uncovering the mutilated remains of victims at four different sites in the following decade.